The-RIIPL-lab/The-RIIPL-lab.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-Meet the remarkable minds behind the RIIPL lab — a diverse team of multi-disciplinary talents dedicated to research and development in medical imaging.
+Meet the remarkable minds behind RIIPL — a diverse team of multi-disciplinary talents dedicated to research and development in medical imaging.
 Each member brings a unique set of skills and insights, driving innovation and excellence in our work.

 {% include section.html %}